RedMagicVer7/tribridge-crossroads/README.md

 - **Stablecoins**: USDT, USDC, DAI, BUSD
 - **Wallet Integration**: MetaMask and other Web3 wallets

+## 🏷️ Version Information

+The current version of this release is **v3.0.0**, which represents a major architectural milestone for TriBridge - the complete separation of frontend and backend components.

+### Version History
+- **v3.0.0**: Frontend-Backend Separation Release (2025-09-17)
+- **v2.0.0**: Previous release with monolithic architecture

+For detailed version information, please refer to [VERSION.md](VERSION.md).

 ## 🚀 Quick Start

 ### Prerequisites